caseyg/awesome/TOPICS.md

 *   [NousResearch/hermes-agent](https://github.com/NousResearch/hermes-agent) - The agent that grows with you

-*   [topoteretes/cognee](https://github.com/topoteretes/cognee) - The brain that gives your AI Agents memory in 6 lines of code
+*   [topoteretes/cognee](https://github.com/topoteretes/cognee) - Memory control plane for AI Agents in 6 lines of code

 *   [asheshgoplani/agent-deck](https://github.com/asheshgoplani/agent-deck) - Terminal session manager for AI coding agents.
 One TUI for Claude, Gemini, OpenCode, Codex, and more.